 Cinnamon has been shown to reduce cellular insulin resistance and promote glucose uptake by the cells.
 It also works by slowing down the breakdown of carbohydrates in the gut, which regulates the release of glucose into the bloodstream.

 Your choice of food plays an important role in keeping your blood glucose low and stable.
-While some foods may drastically elevate your blood glucose levels, some may ensure a slow release into the blood, thus promoting a slow but more steady glucose level.
+While some foods may drastically elevate your blood glucose levels, others may ensure a slow release into the blood, thus promoting a slow but more steady glucose level.

 Some foods you can eat to regulate glucose include kale, flaxseed, almonds, fenugreek seeds, avocados, cinnamon, and chia seeds.